Decision-Making and Disagreements

 Each trustee shall exercise reasonable care to: 1.
 Prevent a cotrustee from committing a material breach of trust.
 2. Compel a cotrustee to redress a material breach of trust.

-A.R.S. § 14-10703(G)A dissenting trustee who goes along with the majority and documents the dissent at or before the time of the action is protected from liability, unless the action constitutes a material breach.
-Putting disagreements in writing is not just good practice; it is a legal safeguard.
+A.R.S. § 14-10703(G)A dissenting trustee who goes along with the majority can document the dissent at or before the action.
+That written record protects them from liability, unless the action is a serious breach.
+Putting disagreements in writing is a legal safeguard.